Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 - [NEW/RESET]
-Click this button to reset the *Customer/supplier (number)* tab and create a new customer/supplier.
-The *Customer/supplier (number)* tab is closed and changes automatically to the *Create customer/supplier* tab.
+Click this button to reset the *Customer/supplier "Number"* tab and create a new customer/supplier.
+The *Customer/supplier "Number"* tab is closed and changes automatically to the *Create customer/supplier* tab.

-- [DELETE CUSTOMER 'number']/[DELETE SUPPLIER 'number']
+- [DELETE CUSTOMER "Number"]/[DELETE SUPPLIER "Number"]
 Click this button to delete the selected customer/supplier.

 - [SAVE]